gavinlyonsrepo/cylon/Readme.md

 at a few points for directory and file selection.
 A detailed list of features is provided below in features section.

-Options
+Options/Usage
 -------------------------------------------
-Type cylon to run :- cylon [options]
-options:
+The program installs an icon in system application menus under system.
+It can be also run in a terminal by typing cylon: cylon -[options]

+Options(standalone cannot be combined):
-* -h --help Print cylon information and exit.
+* -h --help , Print cylon information and exit.
-* -s --system  Print system information and exit
+* -s --system , Print system information and exit
-* -v --version Print version information and exit.
+* -v --version  , Print version information and exit.
-* -c --config Opens the cylon config file for editing and exit
+* -c --config  , Opens the cylon config file for editing and exit
-* -d --default Bleachbit system clean.
+* -d --default , Bleachbit system clean.
 This will execute options selected in bleachbit GUI or bleachbit config file.
-* -b --bleachbit opens the bleachbit select menus
+* -b --bleachbit , Opens the bleachbit select menus
-* -m --maint Runs Automatic system maintenance scan
+* -m --maint , Runs Automatic system maintenance scan This carries many of the menu functions in system maintenance menu in a single sweep, It will not change system just create report files.
-* -u --update Runs a full update report with option to execute and exit.
+* -u --update , Runs a full update report with option to execute and exit.
-Report provides Arch news rss reader + arch-audit vulnerable packages output + number and type of updates available for all repos.
+Report provides Arch news rss reader & arch-audit vulnerable packages output CVE data(Common Vulnerabilities and Exposures) & number and type of updates available for all repos.

 Files
 -----------------------------------------
 Cylon is a bash script installed to /usr/bin by package build.

-* /usr/bin/cylon (the shell script)
+* /usr/bin/cylon (the main shell script)
 * /usr/lib/cylon/modules/*_module (modular functions called by script)
 * /usr/share/doc/cylon/Readme.md
 * /usr/share/doc/cylon/changelog.md